 Upland Adestra is an enterprise email and marketing automation software company in the United Kingdom.
-They have four videos on their testimonial page that each are contained in their own sections.
+They have four videos on their testimonial page that are all contained in their own sections.

-Rather than arbitrarily place all the videos next to each other, Upland separated them and accompanied them with a header and sentence detailing the result or benefit the client had working with them.
+Rather than arbitrarily placing all the videos next to each other, Upland separated them and accompanied them with a header and sentence detailing the result or benefit the client had working with Upland.
 Now, users have context to what they will hear about in the videos.

 I also like how a few of the videos show thumbnails of someone talking, which visually reassures the user that they will likely be hearing from the client themselves, as opposed to watching a text-based video.

-If you’re aren’t yet equipped with video testimonials like Upland, then you’ll likely have a case studies page, where you can talk in detail about everything you did to help your clients.
+If you aren’t yet equipped with video testimonials like Upland, then you’ll likely have a case studies page, where you can talk in detail about everything you did to help your clients.

-Zenefits has done a great job of this on their website.
+Zenefits has done a great job of this on its website.